TESSEorg/ttg/README.md

 # TTG Performance

-Competitive performance of TTG for several paradigmatic scientific applications on shared- and distributed-memory machines (CPU only) will be discussed in [manuscript ``Generalized Flow-Graph Programming Using Template Task-Graphs: Initial Implementation and Assessment''](https://www.ipdps.org/ipdps2022/2022-accepted-papers.html) to be presented at [IPDPS'22](https://www.ipdps.org/ipdps2022/).
+Competitive performance of TTG for several paradigmatic scientific applications on shared- and distributed-memory machines (CPU only) will be discussed in [manuscript ``Generalized Flow-Graph Programming Using Template Task-Graphs: Initial Implementation and Assessment''](https://www.ipdps.org/ipdps2022/2022-accepted-papers.html) and has been presented at [IPDPS'22](https://www.ipdps.org/ipdps2022/).
-Stay tuned!

 # TTG Performance Tracing